SeoMix/seokey-free/readme.txt

 - in english <a href="https://www.seo-key.com">SEOKEY</a>
 - in french <a href="https://www.seo-key.fr">SEOKEY en français</a>.

-WordPress SEO has never been so easy !
+WordPress SEO has never been so easy!

 == Installation ==